 If you’ve been reading here for a while you may notice that I post a list of monthly goals each month.
 The next month on my monthly goals post I recap the month before.
 I also do a yearly goals post at the beginning of each year.
 One reason I do this is to be held accountable.
-Another reason is because I think it’s important to have goals to strive towards.
+Another reason is that I think it’s important to have goals to strive towards.
 No matter how big or small, goals are important.
 One question I get asked a lot is how do I mostly accomplish them all.
 The key is to set realistic goals.
 Today I am sharing how to set realistic goals and why.

 How To Set Realistic Goals

-Know what you want to accomplish: For yearly goals I tend to have an idea of bigger things I want to accomplish.
-For example maybe I want to read 60 books, well that can easily be divided into 12 months and I can make realistic monthly goals to achieve that bigger yearly goal.
+Know what you want to accomplish: For yearly goals, I tend to have an idea of the bigger things I want to accomplish.
+For example, maybe I want to read 60 books, well that can easily be divided into 12 months and I can make realistic monthly goals to achieve that bigger yearly goal.
 Or maybe I want to declutter our entire house so I set aside one room, or area in the house each month over the course of the year.
 Or if I want to knock 30 things off of my 101 in 1001 list I can have a few a month.

 Know the steps to get there: As I mentioned above if I have a bigger yearly goal I can take steps to get to those.
-For goals I have during the month for example getting the next months blog posts scheduled I know that means I need to sit down and write a little bit each day.
+For goals, I have during the month, for example, getting the next month’s blog posts scheduled I know that means I need to sit down and write a little bit each day.
 Having that mindset at the beginning of each month really helps me structure my weeks.

 Set baby steps: If you know how to get there as I mentioned above then the baby steps part is easy.
-Know that you need to divide longer yearly goals into months, then those into weeks, and maybe even daily to do lists goals.
+Know that you need to divide longer yearly goals into months, then those into weeks, and maybe even daily to-do list goals.
 If I want to work out 6 days a week all month then that breaks down into each week and even each day.
 If I want to read a certain amount of books, or walk a certain amount of miles, again you can break that down into smaller baby step goals.

 Build up to it: This goes hand in hand with everything said above you have to build up to these things.
 When you set out to set realistic goals you have to have a plan.
 You can’t just decide after never working out I am going to run a marathon next month.
-No you maybe run a 5K, then a 10K, then a half marathon, and so forth.
+No, you maybe run a 5K, then a 10K, then a half marathon, and so forth.
 I have lots of friends who have done this.

 I hope you found this post about how to set realistic goals helpful!
 I am a big fan of monthly, yearly, and even sometimes daily and weekly goals.
-I think they always help us long term to reach our ultimate goals.
+I think they always help us long-term to reach our ultimate goals.